emmdim/TTFB_ML/README.md

 Copy your private key to the TTFB_ML folder name as `key` and your public key in the same place named as key.pub

-Configure the clients addresses in the `clients` variable inside the fabfile.py.
+Configure the clients addresses in the `clients` variable inside the `fabfile.py`.
 The addresses need to be in the format `user@ip`
 The same needs to be done for the `servers`

+Add the necessary entries to `ssh-config` for each used client and server.

 Install your public key to the clients executing:
 ```